Male3451/Smart_India_Hackathon_2020/README.md

 https://drive.google.com/drive/folders/1VQgVW_Se3Hj-rFvghPVM0OeoQGIBVMCP?usp=sharing
 ```

-Download will be started automatically.
+Download will be started when you click on base.apk .
 After then install it on your android device.
 Open the application, create an account.
 That's it.

 N.B: It supports only in android version 4.0 or later.